Construction of a gas-to-chemicals complex on the premises of Stavrolen

 Investment: 1,5 billion US dollars

 Baltic Gas Chemical Company has concluded an agreement with Mitsubishi Heavy Industries Engineering (MHI) and Haldor Topsoe AS on design, construction, and operation of a methanol plant in Ust-Luga.
 It is planned that Mitsubishi Heavy Industries will be responsible for FEED and EPC for the project, while Haldor Topsoe will support MHI in basic design, delivery of catalysts and proprietary equipment.
-The capacity of the future plant will be 1,7 million tonnes of methanol per annum.
+The project implies construction of a methanol plant with a capacity of 1,8 MTPA on the territory of Alexeevskaya industrial zone, infrastructure facilities, methanol transmission pipeline (48 km) and an offloading complex in the port of Ust-Luga..
 Investment: 1,5 billion US dollars.
 The plant will be brought online in 2023.
 The project also includes the construction of a methanol transhipment terminal in the Baltics.
 To develop the project all the participants including Marubeni signed an agreement on trade and investment cooperation.
 The plant will be built based on safe and modern technology and it will be one of the biggest in the world in terms of per-unit capacity.
 The plant will

 consume 1,6 billion cm of gas transmitted via Kokhtla-Yarve-Leningrad gas pipeline.
 The plant will be located in Ust-Luga (Leningrad region).
 Baltic Gas Chemical Company obtained the land rights for construction of the plant, deep-water sea terminal and a transportation corridor from the plant to the terminal and pipeline branch.
 This will allow to build all the production facilities, including the methanol plant, offshore terminal, and pipeline infrastructure.
 To supply gas to the future plant, the initiator concluded an agreement with one of the world’s leading producers.
 According to the concluded agreement, the producer will act as an investor in construction of an air separation unit, and as its operator after the start-up of the plant.
 The capacity of the air separation unit will amount to about 90k nm3/h.
 Outsourcing of industrial gases will allow to reduce capex and increase the efficiency of the project.